TheWebMonks/meshmonk/docs/windows.md

 ### Configure properties

-When you start configuring the properties you need to make sure that you have select the *meshmonk* project.
-Otherwise configuration is not applied to this projects.
+When you start configuring the properties you need to make sure that you have selected the *meshmonk* project.
+Otherwise the configuration is not applied to this projects.
 E.g:

 ![Solution Selection](windows/solution_selection.png)